openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

 Translating
 ***********

-If you want to translate for the Open edX platform, you should follow the steps mentioned under "Finding a string section".
-However, if you want to translate for the Open edX website (https://openedx.org), this occurs in a different application(G-translate), in order to become a collaborator with G-translate, you should contact our Open edX Community Manager Eden Huthmacher by writing an email: ehuthmacher@tcril.org.

 Transifex's `Translating with the Web Editor`_ page has details on how to use their tool to find and translate strings within a resource.
 Please use that as a guide